Whether you’re trying to save money on groceries or just enjoying a farm-to-table lifestyle, home canning has probably crossed your mind.

 Candied Jalapenos are perfect for adding a bit of spice to dishes.
-They’re also great for snacking on, and they make a great addition to cheese boards.
-Plus, they’re easy to make and only require a few simple ingredients.
+They’re also great for snacking on and a great addition to cheese boards.
+They’re easy to make and only require a few simple ingredients.

 We love to pour a jar of these over a block of cream cheese and serve with crackers.

 Hot pepper sauce is the perfect way to add spice to your food.
 It’s also a great way to add flavor, to just about anything.

 Hot peppers are easy to grow and very affordable at farmer’s markets, making this recipe a fun way to try water bath canning.